 }

-If you thought CSS Scroll Snap ended with the two features we mentioned, you’re mistaken.
-There are features named scroll-padding and scroll-snap-stop that we didn’t even talk about, continue exploring on your own.
+CSS Scroll Snap does not end with the two properties covered here.
+There are additional properties like scroll-padding and scroll-snap-stop worth exploring on your own.

-To summarize, the world of web is increasingly approaching that of native apps and offers an open and accessible alternative to them.
-And while these CSS features are not a complete replacement for JavaScript libraries that allow more control, they offer a significant advantage: simplicity and reliability.
+The world of web is increasingly approaching that of native apps and offers an open and accessible alternative to them.
+While these CSS features are not a complete replacement for JavaScript libraries that allow more control, they offer a significant advantage: simplicity and reliability.

-By adopting web standards where possible, we can enjoy the best of both worlds: impressive and smooth websites that meet client expectations, while maintaining excellent site performance.
+By adopting web standards where possible, you can enjoy the best of both worlds: impressive and smooth websites that meet client expectations, while maintaining excellent site performance.